 Learn more in Oil Reigns at King Ranch.

 September 26, 1943 – First Florida Oil Well

-The Humble Oil Company completed Florida’s first commercially successful oil well on September 26, 1943 – the Sunniland No. 1 – near a watering stop on the Atlantic Coast Line Railroad.
-The company spent $1 million drilling to a depth of about 11,600 feet to complete the discovery well, located 12 miles south of Immokalee, near Big Cypress Preserve and the city of Naples.
+Near a watering stop on the Atlantic Coast Line Railroad in southwestern Florida, the Humble Oil Company completed the state’s first commercial oil well, the Sunniland No. 1.
+The company had spent $1 million drilling to a depth of about 11,600 feet to complete the discovery well, located 12 miles south of Immokalee, near Big Cypress Preserve and the city of Naples.

-Florida’s petroleum had eluded hundreds of wildcatters since 1901.
-By 1939, almost 80 dry holes had been drilled.
-Florida legislators – desperate for their state to become an oil producer and benefit from the tax revenue – offered a $50,000 bounty for the first oil discovery.
-Revealing the Sunniland oilfield brought more drilling, and by 1954 the field was producing 500,000 barrels of oil per year from 11 wells.
+Florida’s petroleum had eluded discovery for decades.
+Almost 80 dry holes had been drilled by 1939. and Florida legislators, eager for their state to benefit from oil tax revenues, offered a $50,000 bounty for the first oil discovery.
+The Sunniland oilfield brought more drilling, and by 1954 the field was producing 500,000 barrels of oil per year from 11 wells.